Hallo vrienden, Leo Hier.

 UITapGestureRecognizer Setup

-Now it's time to setup the animation when the user tap in the star.
+Now it’s time to set up the animation when the user taps on the star.

 Let's discover what exactly this code does: